GratiaOS/gratia/README.md

 - changes should respect calm, clarity, and lower noise, not higher

 If you’re unsure, open an issue or draft PR and describe the feeling you’re aiming for.

 ---

+## Internal Guardrails

+This project is guided by a small set of non‑negotiables.

+We do **not**:

+- promise transformation or healing
+- capture attention or create dependency
+- centralize voice or authority
+- export private (Sealed) material
+- escalate emotion to persuade
+- monetize the ritual itself

+These limits matter more than new features.
+If something conflicts with them, we don’t do it.

+---